Have you been diagnosed with a brain tumour? Order your free information pack.

 Research we’re funding in partnership with The Oli Hilsdon Foundation at University College London is using advanced brain mapping to reveal how glioblastoma spreads and resists treatment, providing insight for potential new treatments.

 Glioblastoma is one of the most common types of brain tumour in adults.
-Despite medical advancements, it remains one of the toughest tumours to treat.
-The current treatments include a combination of surgery, chemotherapy, and radiotherapy.
-While these therapies can help manage the disease, glioblastomas are aggressive and often regrow and can become resistant to further treatment.
-With thanks and recognition to our generous Family Led Charity partner, The Oli Hilsdon Foundation, who has fully funded this £1.5million vital piece of research aimed at better understanding glioblastoma behaviour.
+Despite medical advances, it remains one of the toughest tumours to treat.
+Current treatments include a combination of surgery, chemotherapy, and radiotherapy.
+While these therapies can help manage the disease, glioblastomas are aggressive, often regrow and can become resistant to further treatment.

 The challenges

 One of the main challenges in treating glioblastoma is its ability to spread into healthy brain tissue.
 This often makes it impossible to remove the whole tumour during surgery.
-Tiny traces of cancer cells can remain hidden in the brain after surgery, leading to the tumour growing back.
-Understanding how glioblastoma spreads and interacts with surrounding normal brain cells is important for developing more effective treatments.
+Tiny traces of cancer cells can remain hidden in the brain after surgery, leading to tumour regrowth.
+Understanding how glioblastoma spreads and interacts with surrounding healthy brain cells is important for developing more effective treatments.

 Studying glioblastoma is especially difficult because the tumour cells invade deep into the brain.
 This makes them hard to see, even using powerful lab imaging tools and scans.
 Glioblastomas have many different types of cells within a single tumour.
 These cells vary in how they look under a microscope, how quickly they grow and how they respond to treatment.
 No two tumours are the same, which makes it difficult to develop a one-size-fits-all treatment for people facing this devastating disease.